ashwinsrnth/matlab-novice-inflammation/04-func.md

 ---

 > ## Learning Objectives {.objectives}
-> * Explain a Matlab function file.
+> * Explain a MATLAB function file.
 > * Define a function that takes parameters.
 > * Test a function.
 > * Know why we should divide programs into small, single-purpose functions.